HostFiles.NewWriter violating the specification

 Documentation for Files fixed according the sources logic.
 New procedures Shared() and Closed() were added for balancing of ASSERTs inside NewWriter procedure.
 Refs: #22

-#2 Updated by J. Templ over 2 years ago
+#2 Updated by J. Templ about 3 years ago

 - Description updated (diff)